-In this post we are initiating the conversation about the concept of detoxification, otherwise known as detox, and how it relates to The Livy Method.
-To better understand what detoxification is and the relevance of how it impacts the weight loss process, let’s take a deeper dive into the concept of detoxification, and what that actually means!
+In this post, we are initiating the conversation about the concept of detoxification, otherwise known as detox, and how it relates to The Livy Method.
+To better understand what detoxification is and the relevance of how it impacts the weight-loss process, let’s take a deeper dive into the concept of detoxification and what that actually means.

 What is detoxification?

 Detoxification, or detox, has become pretty popular in the discussion of health in mainstream media over the years.
-However, this is not a new concept at all!!
+However, this is not a new concept at all.
 In fact, people have been trying to relieve their bodies of “toxins” for thousands of years.
-A toxin is defined “as a substance that is synthesized by a plant species, an animal, or by microorganisms, that is harmful to another organism”.
-However, toxins can also include chemicals like pesticides, pollution, plastics, as well by consuming processed food which can include artificial ingredients, colours, and preservatives from the foods that we eat!
+A toxin is defined “as a substance that is synthesized by a plant species, an animal, or by microorganisms, that is harmful to another organism.”
+However, toxins can also include chemicals, like pesticides, pollution, plastics, as well by consuming processed food which can include artificial ingredients, colours and preservatives from the foods that we eat.

-Some examples of traditional “detox” practices that have existed for centuries include bloodletting, enemas, sweat lodges, fasting, and drinking detoxification teas and tonics.
-Many of these practices were even used as medical treatments up until the early 20th century, however you still hear about many of these detox practices today.
-Those promoting these diets and products often imply and claim that by following their specific diet or by using their special products, your body will be rid of “toxins”, thereby improving health and promoting weight loss.
+Some examples of traditional “detox” practices that have existed for centuries include bloodletting, enemas, sweat lodges, fasting and drinking detoxification teas and tonics.
+Many of these practices were even used as medical treatments up until the early 20th century; however, you still hear about many of these detox practices today.
+Those promoting these diets and products often imply and claim that by following their specific diet or by using their special products, your body will be rid of “toxins,” thereby improving health and promoting weight loss.

 However, human research on detox diets is lacking, and the handful of studies that exist are significantly flawed.
 In fact, popular detox diets rarely identify the specific toxins they aim to remove or the mechanism by which they supposedly eliminate them.
 There is also little evidence that supports the use of these diets for toxin elimination or sustainable weight loss.

 The other concern is the potential for harm.
 Although some countries have strict regulations of supplements and products that are made available to consumers, many dietary supplements and detox products are not as strictly regulated in other countries.
-In fact, in the U.S, The FDA (The Food and Drug Administration) often finds “detoxifying” weight loss products contain dangerous drugs and chemicals not advertised on the packaging.
+In fact, in the U.S, The FDA (The Food and Drug Administration) often finds “detoxifying” weight-loss products containing dangerous drugs and chemicals not advertised on the packaging.
 These are listed on the FDA website.
-While some detox teas for example may contain natural tea ingredients like tea leaves, others could contain toxic or allergy-triggering substances, including drugs and medications!
+While some detox teas, for example, may contain natural tea ingredients, like tea leaves, others could contain toxic or allergy-triggering substances, including drugs and medications.
 The other issue is that with today’s technology, we are able to acquire these products for purchase online with just the click of a button.
-With the ease of online shopping, we are able to purchase pretty much any product from any country, so it can really be difficult to know what is in the products we buy.

 Check out this link from the FDA showing the list for supplement advisories